Dakhzx/minimal-starter-dots/README.md

 ![desktop view](https://github.com/Dakhzx/minimal-starter-dots/blob/b089f9af08bf0d675d7dbf507f2f695525a2a8e4/desktop.png)

 ## Generated Colors
-The generated colors u see are made by matugen the wallpaper used here is mono-loupe one
+The generated colors u see in folders are made by matugen the wallpaper used here is mono-loupe one

 ## Required dependencies
 1. Rofi- for app launching